-We also have audited, in accordance with auditing standards generally accepted in the United States of America (GAAS) and in accordance with the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the Agency's internal control over financial reporting as of September 30, 2023 based on criteria established under 31 U.S.C. § 3512(c), (d), commonly known as the Federal Managers' Financial Integrity Act of 1982 (FMFIA) as implemented by Office of Management and Budget (OMB) Circular No. A-123, Management's Responsibility for Enterprise Risk Management and Internal Control and in Standards for Internal Control in the Federal Government, issued by the United States Government Accountability Office (the Green Book).
+We also have audited, in accordance with auditing standards generally accepted in the United States of America (GAAS), the Agency's internal control over financial reporting as of September 30, 2024 based on criteria established under 31 U.S.C. § 3512(c) and (d), commonly known as the Federal Managers' Financial Integrity Act of 1982 (FMFIA) as implemented by Office of Management and Budget (OMB) Circular No. A-123, Management's Responsibility for Enterprise Risk Management and Internal Control and in Standards for Internal Control in the Federal Government, issued by the United States Government Accountability Office (the Green Book).

-In our opinion, although certain internal controls could be improved, the Agency maintained, in all material respects, effective internal control over financial reporting as of September 30, 2023, based on the criteria established under FMFIA, OMB Circular No. A-123, and the Green Book.
-As discussed below in more detail, our 2023 audit identified deficiencies in the Agency's controls over Certain Financial Information Systems and Accounts Receivable with the Public (Benefit Overpayments), described in the accompanying Appendix Significant Deficiencies in Internal Control Over Financial Reporting, that represent significant deficiencies in the Agency's internal control over financial reporting.
+In our opinion, the Agency maintained, in all material respects, effective internal control over financial reporting as of September 30, 2024, based on the criteria established under FMFIA, OMB Circular No. A-123, and the Green Book.
+Our 2024 audit identified deficiencies in the Agency's controls over Certain Financial Information Systems and Accounts Receivable with the Public (Benefit Overpayments), described in the accompanying Appendix Significant Deficiencies in Internal Control Over Financial Reporting, that represent significant deficiencies in the Agency's internal control over financial reporting.
 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control over financial reporting that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
-We considered these significant deficiencies in determining the nature, timing, and extent of our audit procedures on the Agency's 2023 Consolidated Financial Statements.
+We considered these significant deficiencies in determining the nature, timing, and extent of our audit procedures on the Agency's 2024 financial statements.